Football & Finances

 A short pass is usually simple to catch and has a lower interception rate than passes that are thrown deep.
 This play may help you get a bit more yardage than running the ball but is also incrementally riskier.

 In our scenario we can think of short pass plays like stock mutual funds.
 Stock mutual funds allow you to purchase small pieces of many different stocks in one transaction creating instant diversification.
 These funds often track an index, like the famous S&P 500 Index.
-Historically these investments have provided a return around 8%.
+Historically these investments have provided a return of around 8%.
 Like a running play, this a long-term play.
 As a financial quarterback, you should call a mutual fund play about 80% of the time.

 - The deep ball

 Russell Wilson and DK Metcalf deliver on this one.
 While Wilson and Metcalf make this look so easy, a deep ball play is high risk.
 It is difficult to throw accurately, leading to interceptions and tough to catch, leading to dropped balls.
-However, you will also notice that both Wilson and Metcalf have generated more fantasy point than anyone else in their positions; the lesson? high risk = high reward.
+However, you will also notice that both Wilson and Metcalf have generated more fantasy points than anyone else in their positions; the lesson? high risk = high reward.

 Investment portfolio-wise this may be an individual stock.
 Individual stocks are risky and can be costly, so only choose individual stocks if you believe in the company’s potential for long-term growth.
 The smallest investment of your portfolio should be individual stocks.
 These are the riskiest investments, especially when you are trying to save for something long-term, like retirement.